clemrho/UIPathFinder/README.md

 - **Search History Page (`/history`)**
   - View previously saved schedules.
-  - Click an entry to restore it into the main view.
+  - Click an entry to restore it into the main view; restored schedules no longer show the “Select” button.
-  - Persists either via MongoDB (for authenticated users) or local in-memory history (fallback).
+  - Always loads from the local SQLite backend (Auth0 token optional; guest user supported).

 ![hist](md_img/history.png)

+- **Favorites Page (`/favorites`)**
+  - 50+ UIUC locations with images; shows visit counts backed by the `building_usage` SQLite table (defaults to 1 if no prior data).
+  - “Weather” (AccuWeather) and “Bus Route” (mtd.org) quick links in the header.

 - **Backend Integration**
-  - API endpoints to save and list history entries.
+  - API endpoints to save and list history entries (SQLite), plus building-usage stats.
-  - History items store the original user request, requested date, and the selected path option(s).
+  - History items store the original user request, requested date, and the selected path option(s); saving a plan increments per-building usage counts.
-  - Prototype LLM endpoint (`/api/fireworks-test`) that calls a Llama-based model on Fireworks.ai and returns a structured schedule-like JSON.
+  - Prototype LLM endpoint (`/api/fireworks-test`) that calls a Fireworks model and returns a structured schedule-like JSON.

 ---